revbayes/revbayes.github.io/developer/implement_functions.md

 ```

 Now all we need to do is add the hyperbolic cosine function to the `revlanguage` side of things so that when we are using `Rev` we can use our function.
-First we need to add `Func_hyperbolicCosineFunction.cpp` and `Func_hyperbolicCosineFunction.h` to `/src/revlanguage/functions/math/`.
+First we need to add `Func_hyperbolicCosine.cpp` and `Func_hyperbolicCosine.h` to `/src/revlanguage/functions/math/`.
 Note that the directory structure of `revlanguage` is similar to that of the `core`.
 The Revlanguage side serves as a wrapper of the function that we just wrote in the `core`.

-The `Func_hyperbolicCosineFunction.h` should look like the following:
+The `Func_hyperbolicCosine.h` should look like the following:

 ```cpp